College of Health

 Requests must be made in person, sent by US mail, or by fax and must include the student signature, Z-ID, and contact information.
 Students are also encouraged to review information pertaining to policies and deadlines regarding refunds as posted by the Bursar's Office.

-Students seeking permission for concurrent enrollment or for a senior transfer credit request (see definitions below) must consult with an adviser.
-Students can submit the transfer credit request form in person in Wirtz 227 during walk-in office hours (please call 753-1891 to check availability).
+Students seeking permission for concurrent enrollment or for a senior transfer credit request (see definitions below) must consult with an advisor.
+Students must submit the transfer credit request form in person in Wirtz 227 during walk-in office hours (please call 753-1891 to check availability) for immediate review decision.
 Off-campus students can submit the form by fax (815-753-6169) or by email (HHSAdvisingHelp@niu.edu).
 Requests submitted by fax or email will be reviewed as time permits, which could take up to two weeks and students will be notified by email of the review decision.
 Email requests must come from the student's NIU Z-ID email.

 Students enrolled at NIU in more than two courses (or one in the summer) who wish to enroll in a course at another institution must have permission for concurrent enrollment from the college office prior to enrollment at the other institution.